monsoonmaelstrom/book2/book2.md

 I make sure my face still betrays no expression as he finishes with his first statement.
 I see a dark haired head begin scanning the room before finding me.
 John.
 He looks at my mother again, and then back at me before refocusing on the proceedings at the front.
 I see several others scattered throughout the room doing the same thing.

 I don’t move.
 I don’t make eye contact with anyone.
 I barely breathe.
-Still, the whispers start, and the head turns begin to ripple through the crowd as people find me and point me out to others.
+Despite that, the whispers start, and the head turns begin to ripple through the crowd as people find me and point me out to others.

 Now that they’ve heard the name Raidane and seen my mother at the same time, they’ve realized I’m not just *a* Raidane.
 I’m one of *the* Raidanes.
 I knew this was inevitable.
 When I asked her for a favor, I merely accelerated it.
 But I still don’t like it.